28.18: Signal Transduction - Taste (Gustation)

 Structural, Molecular, and Conformational Changes of Sweet Receptor

-Since the sweet taste receptor has not yet been crystallized, determining the structure of the sweetener binding site and mechanism of activation has been a challenge.
-Based on homology with other class C GPCRs (mGluRs and GABABRs), multiple studies propose similar activation mechanisms for the sweet receptor (Kunishima et al., 2000; Tsuchiya et al., 2002; Jingami et al., 2003; Muto et al., 2007; Perez-Aguilar et al., 2019).
-The many different sweet agonists and their diverse binding sites across receptor domains (VFT, TMD, and CRD) (Table 3) may explain its complex yet broadly tuned nature.
-For example, a single residue in VFT (I60) of TAS1R3 of the TAS1R2/TAS1R3 heteromer is required for a saccharin preference in inbred mouse strains (Max et al., 2001; Reed et al., 2004).
+Since the sweet taste receptor has not yet been crystallized, determining the sweetener binding site's structure and activation mechanism has been challenging.
+Based on homology with other class C GPCRs (mGluRs and GABABRs), multiple studies propose similar activation mechanisms for the sweet receptor.
+The many sweet agonists and their diverse binding sites across receptor domains (VFT, TMD, and CRD) (see Table\(\PageIndex{3}\)) may explain its complex yet broadly tuned nature.
+For example, a single residue in VFT (I60) of TAS1R3 of the TAS1R2/TAS1R3 heteromer is required for a saccharin preference in inbred mouse strains.

-Several studies utilizing homology and computational modeling based on the crystal structure of mGluR and GABABRs have predicted structural and functional aspects of orthosteric and allosteric binding sites for the sweet receptor (Kim et al., 2017; Cheron et al., 2019; Park et al., 2019).
-They reported that both VFT regions undergo ligand-dependent conformational changes and intersubunit interactions between ECDs that further stabilize heterodimer formation for subsequent downstream signaling (Perez-Aguilar et al., 2019).
+Several studies utilizing homology and computational modeling based on the crystal structure of mGluR and GABABRs have predicted structural and functional aspects of orthosteric and allosteric binding sites for the sweet receptor.
+They reported that both VFT regions undergo ligand-dependent conformational changes and intersubunit interactions between ECDs, further stabilizing heterodimer formation for subsequent downstream signaling.
 The binding of orthosteric agonists to VFT of TAS1R2 leads to major conformational changes that form a TMD6/TMD6 interface between TMDs of TAS1R2 and TAS1R3, which is consistent with the activation process observed biophysically on the mGluR2 homodimer.
 The initial role of the bound agonist is to pull the bottom part of VFT3 (VFT of TAS1R3) toward the bottom part of VFT2 (VFT of TAS1R2) to transmit this movement from VFT2 (where agonists bind) through the VFT3 and the CRD3 (VFT and CRD of TAS1R3) to the TMD3 (TMD of TAS1R3).
 This facilitates G protein coupling and downstream signaling.
-The CRDs are crucial in this streamlined relay of structural changes where disulfide bonds provide rigidity to the CRD and amplify the mechanical constraints that help in attaining an active conformation (Cheron et al., 2019).
+The CRDs are crucial in this streamlined relay of structural changes, where disulfide bonds provide rigidity to the CRD and amplify the mechanical constraints that help attain an active conformation.
 This is empirically supported by a study in which a single mutation (A537P) in the CRD of TAS1R3 abolished the response to all sweeteners, indicating that the CRD3 must couple ligand binding in VFT2 to the conformational changes required in TMD3 for receptor activation.

 Trafficking and cell surface expression are also crucial factors for sweet taste transduction.
 Molecular modeling with mutagenesis scanning revealed specific regions consisting of hydrophobic residues in ECD (site II; at the tip of CRD) and TMD regions (site IV; includes TMD6 and the cytoplasmic base of TMD5) of the TAS1R2 subunit to be important for dimerization with TAS1R3.
-Moreover, the CRD region and ECL2 domain of the transmembrane region seems to be important for surface co-expression of the TAS1R2/TAS1R3 dimer.
-In particular, the cytosolic C-terminus portion of the CRD region of TAS1R2 needs to be properly folded for coexpression and trafficking (Park et al., 2019).
-This reflects the difficulty in expressing these receptors at consistent levels in mammalian cell lines (Li et al., 2002; Shimizu et al., 2014).
+Moreover, the CRD region and ECL2 domain of the transmembrane region seem important for surface co-expression of the TAS1R2/TAS1R3 dimer.
+In particular, the cytosolic C-terminus portion of the CRD region of TAS1R2 needs to be properly folded for coexpression and trafficking.
+This reflects the difficulty in expressing these receptors consistently in mammalian cell lines.

 Positive Allosteric Modulation of Sweet Receptor

-Class C GPCRs pose an ideal target for allosteric modulation either positive (PAM) or negative (NAM).
-PAMs show little or no agonist activity on their own but significantly enhance agonist activity.
-Sweet taste is a major target of the food industry globally and non-caloric sweeteners are highly sought to exploit a huge commercial market.
-In a first comprehensive high throughput screen by Servant et al. (2010), novel PAMs (SE1, SE2, SE3; Table 4) for the sweet heteromer were reported that were not sweet on their own but significantly enhanced the sweetness of sucralose or sucrose.
-Agonist binding to the VFT region of TAS1R2 facilitates a closed conformation which constitutes an active state of the sweet receptor, while its open conformation represents an inactive state.
-Molecular modeling and mutagenesis studies revealed that these PAMs follow a similar mode of binding as that reported for umami PAMs (IMP and GMP).
+Class C GPCRs pose an ideal target for allosteric modulation, either positive (PAM) or negative (NAM).
+PAMs show little or no agonist activity but significantly enhance agonist activity.
+Sweet taste is a major global target of the food industry, and non-caloric sweeteners are highly sought after to exploit a huge commercial market.
+Novel PAMs (see Table \(\PageIndex{4}\)) for the sweet heteromer were reported that were not sweet on their own but significantly enhanced the sweetness of sucralose or sucrose.
+Agonist binding to the VFT region of TAS1R2 facilitates a closed conformation, constituting an active state of the sweet receptor, while its open conformation represents an inactive state.
+Molecular modeling and mutagenesis studies revealed that these PAMs follow a similar binding mode to that reported for umami PAMs (IMP and GMP).
 They bind near the opening of the binding pocket of the VFT region adjacent to their agonists, through Van der Waals and hydrogen bonding interactions, and utilize several critical residues for their activity.
-Although these residues are not in direct contact with any receptor-bound sweetener, mutation of some of them (K65, Y103, L279, D307, and R383) diminishes the response to sweeteners suggesting that these residues normally stabilize the closed conformation.
+Although these residues are not in direct contact with any receptor-bound sweetener, mutation of some of them (K65, Y103, L279, D307, and R383) diminishes the response to sweeteners, suggesting that these residues normally stabilize the closed conformation.
 The initial closing of the VFT region by agonist binding and further stabilization of the closed conformation by subsequent binding of SE modulators occurs in two steps.
-First, by interacting with the ECD region of TAS1R2, and second, by strengthening the hydrophobic interactions between the two lobes of ECD and lowering the free energy needed for their closure (Zhang et al., 2010).
+First, by interacting with the ECD region of TAS1R2, and second, by strengthening the hydrophobic interactions between the two lobes of ECD and lowering the free energy needed for their closure.

 Positive allosteric modulators (PAMs) | Nature | Binding pocket | Conc. (mM) | References |